Main Street FAQs

 Everyone with a stake in the commercial district and its future should be involved.
-Merchants, property owners, the chamber of commerce, industries, local government, and private citizens all benefit from a healthy local economy and from a historic core that reflects the community's heritage and personality.
-A sound partnership is crucial to the Main Street program's success.
-In fact, a 1988 study of successful downtown revitalization programs in America, conducted by the National Trust Main Street Center and the Urban Land Institute, found that programs funded primarily by local sources were much more likely to succeed than those that relied heavily on state or federal funds.
+Merchants, property owners, the chamber of commerce, industries, local government, and residents all benefit from a healthy local economy and from a historic core that reflects the community's heritage and personality.
+Sound partnerships are crucial to the Main Street program's success.
+In fact, a 1988 study of successful downtown revitalization programs in America, conducted by the National Main Street Center and the Urban Land Institute, found that programs funded primarily by local sources were much more likely to succeed than those that relied heavily on state or federal funds.
 It is also important for both the public and private sectors to support the program financially, thereby demonstrating their commitment to its goals.

 How do I apply the Main Street Four-Point Approach® to my community?

-The National Trust Main Street Center offers a variety of publications, audiovisual materials, and software to help guide your local revitalization efforts.
-It also sponsors a national conference that offers excellent training opportunities.
-Through its membership program, you can network with other organizations and learn from other Main Street communities' experiences, so you won't have to "reinvent the wheel."
-The Center also provides direct technical assistance on a fee-for-service basis.
+The National Main Street Center offers a variety of resources and publications to help guide your local revitalization efforts.
+It also sponsor the National Main Streets Conference that offers excellent learning and networking opportunities.
+You can network with and learn from other Main Street communities' experiences by joinging the National Main Street Network.
+NMSC also provides consulting services to provide direct assistance to your community.

 Am I the right person to start this program?
 How can I get others interested?

 Your Main Street's revitalization starts with you!
 Main Street programs around the nation are started by ordinary, concerned citizens who work with others in the community to reach a common goal.
 To get started, gather as much information as possible and spark interest among community groups that have a stake in the future of your commercial corridor: local government, chamber of commerce, historic preservation groups, etc. Put together a task force to plan the next steps.
-Contact your statewide Main Street organization to learn the process for applying in your state.
-If there are other local Main Street organizations nearby, talk to them about their successes and challenges.
+Contact your Main Street Coordinating Program to learn the process for applying in your state or city.
+If there are other local Main Street programs nearby, talk to them about their successes and challenges.
 If there is an active downtown organization in your community, join it and present your ideas on preservation-based revitalization.
-See Getting Started for more.
+See Getting Started for more information.

 Who pays for the Main Street program?
 Is it a grant?